ig3/srf/README.md

 the minimum interval.
 On the other hand, if you last reviewed a card 2 months ago, it will be scheduled for review in about 1 week.
-If you then remember it OK and answer Good, it's interval will return to 2 months after just a few Good reviews at shorter intervals.
+If you then remember it OK and answer Good, it's interval will return to 2 months after just a few Good reviews at shorter intervals but if you continue to click Again, it will soon have minimum interval, until you can remember it again.

+It is normal that cards that were well remembered and progressed to longer intervals later become difficult to remember.
+The interval might simply be too long, leading to forgetting.
+But another reason is that other cards have been introduced, leading to confusion.
+This might cause failure to correctly remember a set of similar cards, until they have been reviewed enough that they are easily / reliably distinguished.

-### Hard
+#### Hard

 This is for cards that you could remember but they were too hard: it was too long since the last review and you want to see the card again sooner.